 Enhancing Healthcare Team Outcomes

 Postoperative care is an important aspect of nerve grafting.
 Hospital stays are typically brief, and patients are often discharged the same day as surgery or the next morning.
 Analgesics are prescribed to manage any post-operative discomfort.
-To optimize post=procedural patient outcomes requires an interprofessional team approach, including the surgeon, family clinician, nursing staff, and physical therapist, all coordinating activity and sharing open communication so that all team members are operating from the same place.
+To optimize post=procedural patient outcomes requires an interprofessional team approach, including the surgeon, family clinician, nursing staff, and physical therapist, coordinating activity and sharing open communication so that all team members share a common operating picture.
 Each step of the patient's recovery needs to be documented, and any setbacks addressed promptly.
 [Level 5]

 The patient must understand the goals of the surgery and the expected timeline for functional recovery.
 Effective communication between the surgeon and the physical therapist is critical because rehabilitation is essential to achieve optimal results from motor nerve repair.
-Patient compliance with postoperative care and rehabilitation regimens is also essential for maximizing results.
+Patient compliance with postoperative care and rehabilitation regimens is also essential in order to maximize results.
 Due to the long and slow nature of neural function recovery, patients must be persistent and patient, which will require significant support from physicians and nursing staff during this time period.

 (Click Image to Enlarge)